Majen1/clarity-sburn-token/TESTING-GUIDE.md

 3. **Minimum Transfer Amount**: The contract enforces a minimum transfer amount of 1000 units (0.00001 tokens with 8 decimal places).

-4. **Address Derivation**: The mnemonic in the `.env` file generates the address `ST1HJBP42BAG96ZN0VF6N4ZET178PN3DHJKWRJKKY`, but the contract owner is hardcoded as `ST1D5T4V67KDJ96GA1BR5728AJ2HDBWZH63Y0WTXG`.
+4. **Environment Configuration**: The contract uses a dedicated owner wallet with credentials stored in `.env` for secure operations.

 ## Troubleshooting